peterkuma/mpl2nc/README.md

 The resulting curve is linearly interpolated between the specified points in the `count`–*log*(`factor`) space.
 For count values below the smallest value, a factor of 1 is used.
-For count values above the largest values, a factor of infinity (in the floating-point data type) is used and a warning is issued.
+For count values above the largest value, a factor of infinity (in the floating-point data type) is used and a warning is issued.

 ## License